Urban Legends in the Age of the Internet

 C) They enhance and spread the legend.

-D) They destroy the legend.
+D) They document the truth.

 • 7.
 What commonly inspires urban legends?